ege-erdil/mysteries/why_war.md

 ### There is disagreement about the chance of victory

 While [Aumann's theorem](http://www.math.huji.ac.il/raumann/pdf/Agreeing%20to%20Disagree.pdf) says that rational disagreement ought to be impossible when the probability estimates of both sides are common knowledge, and our tendency to disagree vehemently is certainly a puzzle in itself, for the purposes of this analysis we can take it for granted that humans disagree all the time on every imaginable issue.
-Therefore, the assumption that both sides would disagree on which side is how likely to win is not unreasonable, with the caveat that the disagreement has to be strong enough to overcome the cost of going to war in order to make a compromise unprofitable.
+Therefore, the assumption that both sides would agree on which side is how likely to win is not unreasonable, with the caveat that the disagreement has to be strong enough to overcome the cost of going to war in order to make a compromise unprofitable.

 There's some evidence to lend support to this view: in the paper, Fearon documents the example of the Russo-Japanese War of 1904-1905, in which the Japanese thought that they had a 50% chance of winning a war with Russia while the Russians thought they would almost certainly win a war with Japan.
 This asymmetry is big enough to overcome even large costs of going to war.
 Several other wars exhibit patterns that fit this picture as well, though it's unclear to what extent they were decisive.
 Here is a list of some *potential* examples: